Edwin-Kutsushi/TEAM-TIME-DATA-REPORT-/README.md

 #### 2. What counties receive less or no disability devices for the various disabilities that have been registered by the NCPWD?
 #### 3. How can the cost of highly priced devices be managed to acquire more affordable devices?
 #### 4. Which service providers have more impact in distribution of disability devices?

+## Business Objective
+### Detailed discussions were held with the NCPWD business teams and it was agreed that the major objective of the project was to conduct research and develop a strategy that can be used for effective distribution of disability devices across the 47 counties.
+### The objectives have further been broken down into the following:
+### 1. To identify the number of persons living with the different types of disabilities in the 47 counties.
+### 2. To highlight the counties that have received less or no disability devices for the various disabilities that have been registered by the NCPWD.
+### 3. To assess the distribution of cost-effective devices across the 47 counties.
+### 4. To outline the service providers that have more impact in distribution of disability devices.

 ##  Analysis environment
 #### Python was used for the analysis, particularly, the use Pandas and Numpy libraries.
 GitHub was used to create a repository.
 JIRA was used to manage the project and follow up on the progress of the project, on duties assigned to the members of the group